 A new article written with Roger Porter is published in Recovery Campus magazine on page 70.
 View the online version...read more

 This post was originally published on AddictionBlog.org Depression And Technology Addiction: A New Reality?
 “You need to build an ability to just be yourself and not be doing something.
 That’s what the phones are taking away.”
 Award winning comedian, Louis C.K.,...read more

 Back to School Anxieties & Drama Having lived in Southern California for over 45 years, it’s always startling that school starts at the hottest time of the year.
 Beaches are full, vacations are fresh on everyone’s mind.
 It’s a time of, camps, lazy days,...read more

 Are you a smartphone junkie?
 Take the quiz now!
-With Valentines Day fast approaching, taking a look at our relationships and how we honor the people we love and work and play with is important.
-Keeping that in mind, I wonder how many of us in this media conscious...read more
+Taking a look at our relationships and how we honor the people we love and work and play with is important.
+Keeping that in mind, I wonder how many of us in this media conscious instant gratification world may be guilty...read more

 Positive change in addiction recovery: Falling Up, A Memoir of Renewal (BOOK REVIEW) By: Addiction Blog| Published: February 4, 2016 CAVEAT: Falling Up: A Memoir of Renewal is not a how to book or a self-help manual.
 This is not a substitute for the advice of a health...read more

 I recently had the opportunity to write an article for Kids in the House, an educational website aimed at helping parents and caregivers become better at parenting by educating, inspiring and entertaining.
 This blog takes a broad look at the positives and negatives of...read more

 Resources from Screenagers Website